commercetools/ui-kit/typography/text/README.md

 ### `<Text.Wrap>`

-Wraps the given text in it's container.
+Wraps the given text in its container.
 And for long text, text will be wrapped to new line.

 #### Usage